archie-swif/my-eye/README.md

 This is an java app for tracking what's going on on the ip camera.

-What it does is getting an jpg image from the camera by http, applying some motion detection and saving the image in any motion is found.
+What it does is getting an jpg image from the camera by http, applying some motion detection and saving the image if any motion is found.